noftaly/nipinit/README.md

 > 💻 A command-line utility to easily create new NPM projects.

-:warning: Please note that at the moment, you need NodeJS v14.8.0 or higher, to support top-level-await.
+:warning: As of 2.0.0, you can use nipinit with need NodeJS v10.17.0 or higher.
+If you're still using v1.x.x, you have to use NodeJS v14.8.9 or higher.

 ## Table of Contents